-Table 1, in both groups of companies, the net working capital continues to be positive during all the years, which is a favorable aspect since, despite the arrival of the economic risk elements, the companies of the ceramic sector of Norte de Santander continue to receive economic and financial compensation.
+Table 1 shows the net working capital for small and microenterprises.
+As can be seen in Table 1, in both groups of companies, the net working capital continues to be positive during all the years, which is a favorable aspect since, despite the arrival of the economic risk elements, the companies of the ceramic sector of Norte de Santander continue to receive economic and financial compensation.
 Therefore, from the point of view of the economic situation of the companies in the referenced sector, they have various types of liquid assets to meet their short-term obligations; therefore, the long-term financing of the companies is guaranteed by the volume they manage, which allows them to meet commitments beyond the normal operations of immediacy, as pointed out by Van-Horne & Wachowicz (2010).

-From 2018 to 2019, microenterprises decreased their net working capital because their current liabilities were lower than their current assets or because they had fewer long-term investments to finance with their funds.
-In small companies, although in 2016, the net working capital decreased very slightly, nevertheless, a growth trend was maintained throughout the five years, a phenomenon allowing this group of companies to assume a certain solidity.
+Regarding the period from 2018 to 2019, microenterprises have seen a decrease in their net working capital because their current liabilities are lower in relation to their current assets or because they have fewer long-term investments to finance with their own funds.
+In small companies, although in 2016 the net working capital decreased very slightly, nevertheless, a growth trend was maintained throughout the five-year period, a phenomenon that allows assuming a certain solidity in this group of companies.
 Similarly, in 2019, such a strong increase in net working capital led small companies to a situation of possible idleness (Table 1).